alexliesenfeld/health/README.md

 too long, there may indeed be a problem that requires attention.
 In this case, you still may want to flag your app unhealthy by returning a failing health check, so that it can be automatically restarted by your infrastructure.

-To allow some failure tolerance, please have a look at the `FailureTolerance` and `FailureToleranceThreshold` attributes in your [check configuration](https://pkg.go.dev/github.com/alexliesenfeld/health#Check).
+To allow some failure, please have a look at the `FailureTolerance` and `FailureToleranceThreshold` attributes in your [check configuration](https://pkg.go.dev/github.com/alexliesenfeld/health#Check).

 ## License